-- Part A or B final action claims: Includes only the last version of the claim provided (e.g., if a claim is adjusted twice, only the last version is provided).
-Because of the lag time required to ensure that claims are "final," and therefore, final action claims are only available for services paid through 2018.
-(Historic Parts A and B data request process) - Part A or B non-final-action claims: Includes each iteration of a claim (i.e., initial and subsequent adjustments) for a service billed from the current month forward.
-There are two available options for Part A or B non-final action claims: non-final monthly feed of the final action claims, or raw COBA claim feeds. - Monthly, non-final action Part A or B: States can request a non-final monthly version of the Part A or B claims, with a lag time of 3 months, allowing for more current and ongoing claims.
+- ❖ Part A or B final action claims: Includes only the last version of the claim provided (e.g., if a claim is adjusted twice, only the last version is provided).
+Because of the lag time required to ensure that claims are "final," final action claims are only available for services paid through 2021.
+(Parts A and B data request process) - ❖ Part A or B non-final action claims: Includes each iteration of a claim (i.e., initial and subsequent adjustments) for a service billed from the current month forward.
+There are two available options for Part A or B non-final action claims: non-final monthly feed of the final action claims, or raw COBA claim feeds.

+- Monthly, non-final action Part A or B: Medicaid agencies can request a non-final monthly version of the Part A or B claims, with a lag time of approximately 3 months, allowing for more current and ongoing claims.
 Please note the non-final version does not include adjustments made to the claims at a later date.
-(Historic Parts A and B data request process) - COBA: States can choose to receive raw COBA claims feeds as frequently as daily.
+(Parts A and B data request process) - Enhanced COBA: Medicaid agencies can choose to receive raw COBA claims feeds as frequently as daily.
 Although this data is timelier than final action claims, it can include multiple claims for the same service and will require some effort to remove invalid or blank entries.
-Because of the claims processing lag time, it may not be a fully complete and accurate record of services provided during more recent periods.
-(COBA date request process)

-- MedPAR: Includes services provided during inpatient and SNF stays.
+Because of the claims processing lag time of two weeks, it may not be a fully complete and accurate record of services provided during more recent periods.
+As a note, the testing period to establish COBA secure file transfer can take up to three months.
+(COBA data request process) - ❖ MedPAR: Includes services provided during inpatient and SNF stays.
 The files contain information about length of stay, beneficiary and Medicare payment amounts, summarized charge amounts, procedures, diagnoses, and DRGs.
-(Historic Parts A and B data request process) - MMLEADS: Is a suite of 2006 to 2013 linked data files for Medicare and Medicaid eligibility, enrollment, utilizations, and expenditure data.
-MMLEADS provides utilization and expenditure metrics based on the monthly "State MMA file" while maintaining the flexibility to generate metrics according to other user-defined criteria.
-The data includes healthcare information for all dual eligible beneficiaries and, for comparison purposes, all Medicare-only beneficiaries and Medicaid-only beneficiaries with disabilities.
-It also contains a linking variable to other data (e.g., survey, assessment, claims).
+(Parts A and B data request process) - MMLEADS: A suite of 2006-2012 and 2016 linked data files for Medicare and Medicaid eligibility, enrollment, utilization, and expenditure data.
+The 2006-2012 MMLEADS data are made up of four files based on the CCW Medicaid Analytic eXtract (MAX) data.
+The 2016 MMLEADS data consists of just two person-level files and are based on the CCW T-MSIS Analytic (TAF) files.
+The data include healthcare information for all dually eligible beneficiaries and, for comparison purposes, all Medicare-only beneficiaries and Medicaid-only beneficiaries with disabilities.
+The data also contain a linking variable to other data (e.g., survey, assessment, claims).
 Medicare service use and expenditure patterns do not change substantially from year to year, so older data may be sufficient for program planning purposes.
-(Parts A and B data request process) - Part D: Includes many, though not all, Part D data elements.
-Only certain Part D data elements are made available, (for example, the Part D data will not contain any cost information).
-Non-final-action Part D data are those that have not yet been included in the annual CMS financial reconciliation process, while final-action Part D data are those that have been reconciled after the close of the calendar year (usually 10 months later).
-(Part D data request process)
+(Parts A and B data request process) - ❖ Part D PDE: Includes many, though not all, Part D data elements.
+Only certain Part D data elements are made available (e.g., Part D PDE data will not contain any cost information).
+Non-final action Part D PDE data are those that have not yet been included in the annual CMS financial reconciliation process, while final action Part D PDE data are those that have been reconciled after the close of the calendar year (usually 10 months later).
+(Part D PDE data request process)

-Assessments: Consist of aggregated assessment data about patients in different types of subacute care settings, including nursing facilities, inpatient rehab facilities, and home healthcare.
+Assessments data files consist of aggregated assessment data about patients in different types of sub-acute care settings, including nursing facilities, inpatient rehab facilities, and home healthcare.
+Data files available include: